 By Nelson Garcia, 301.563.6685

-People often ask me how does child support affect their taxes, with the most common specific questions being the following:
+People often ask me how does child support affect their taxes.
+Here are the most common questions regarding how child support affects your taxes.

 Is Child Support Tax Deductible or Taxable?

 The answer to this question is always simply No. Child support is considered “tax neutral.”
 That’s because child support is considered payments for expenses of the child.
 As such, if you are the Payor they are treated the same as if you had paid them yourself.
 The only difference is that, instead of making purchases yourself, you’re giving them money to your ex so they can cover expenses for your child.
 They are considered a personal expense for tax purposes, so they are not deductible.

 The same is true for alimony today if it was awarded after January 1, 2019.
 If so, one cannot deduct alimony paid to a former spouse.
 But if you started paying alimony by either agreement with your former spouse or court decree and you were divorced prior to Jan.
 1, 2019, then your alimony payments can be deducted; also, in such an event, they must be included as income by your former spouse.

 Another typical question asked by non-custodial parents paying child support is whether there are any other IRS deductions or credits available to them?

 There are certain situations where the non-custodial parent paying child support may still be able to take advantage of other IRS deductions and credits related to their minor children.
 It is very strongly recommended for such clients to consult a certified public accountant (CPA) to analyze these suggestions and to cover any others that may be applicable to their specific situation.
 But as a general rule of thumb I advise them of the following common possible credits and deductions: